imyrvold/achievements-demo/README.md

 When the user clicks the YES button, the green circle grows from nothing to reveal the text and Thanks button, also using Facebook POP animation.
-When the user clicks the Thanks button, the green circle shrinks to nothing, and the Yes button slides down to the button, all using Facebook POP animations.
+When the user clicks the Thanks button, the green circle shrinks to nothing, and the Yes button slides down to the bottom, all using Facebook POP animations.
 ![ssh4](https://cloud.githubusercontent.com/assets/3294527/12290162/7d2035f6-b9e0-11e5-88c2-1f84571706d6.png)